SamirIngley/Desktop-Profiles/README.md

 ### APP DIRECTORY:

-* If you added more new apps to your pc, just delete the appDir.txt, .env, and "desk" files, **NOT** "desk.go", and a new ones will be created for you next time you run the program.
+* If you added more new apps to your pc, just delete the appDir.txt and .env files and a new ones will be created for you next time you run the program.
 * Same applies if you want to add new paths to other Application folders

 ## Future updates: